FlowFuse/website/src/handbook/company/achieving-success.md

 ### Anatomy of an OKR

 Per timeboxed period a couple of OKRs are created.
-Each of them should describe clearly what the objective is, the plan to achieve that goal, and how success is measured.
+Each of them should describe clearly what the objective is, the key results that will be used to measure the success. measured.
 Further, the goal and plan to achieve it should align with the [values](./values/).